hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   </figure>

   Answer:
-  - cloud data protection assessment: understand the security posture of the data or activity taking place in public cloud deployments (4)
+  - cloud data protection assessment (A): understand the security posture of the data or activity taking place in public cloud deployments (4)
-  - cloud security strategy workshop: develop a cloud security strategy and roadmap aligned to business priorities (2)
+  - cloud security strategy workshop (B): develop a cloud security strategy and roadmap aligned to business priorities (2)
-  - cloud security architecture assessment: identify strengths and areas for improvement in the current security architecture during onboarding (1)
+  - cloud security architecture assessment (C): identify strengths and areas for improvement in the current security architecture during onboarding (1)
-  - user entity behavior assessment: detect potential anomalies in user behavior that suggest malicious behavior in a Software-as-a-Service application (3)
+  - user entity behavior assessment (D): detect potential anomalies in user behavior that suggest malicious behavior in a Software-as-a-Service application (3)

   Explanation